claudiacstephan/miniWeather/README.md

 The code is decomposed in two spatial dimensions, x and z, with `nx_glob` and `nz_glob` cells in the global domain and nx and nz cells in the local domain, using straightforward domain decomposition for MPI-level parallelization.
 The global domain is of size xlen and zlen meters, and hs “halo” cells are appended to both sides of each dimension.

-This code was designed to parallelize with MPI first and then OpenMP, OpenACC, OpenMP offload, or `parallel_for` next, but you can always parallelize with OpenMP or OpenACC without MPI if you want.
-But it is rewarding to be able to run it on multiple nodes at higher resolution for more and sharper eddies in the dynamics.
+This code was designed to parallelize with MPI first and then OpenMP, OpenACC or other approaches next, but you can always parallelize with OpenMP or OpenACC without MPI if you want.

-As you port the code, you'll want to change relatively little code at a time, re-compile, re-run, and look at the output to see that you're still getting the right answer.
-There are advantages to using a visual tool to check the answer (e.g., `ncview`), as it can sometimes give you clues as to why you're not getting the right answer.
+As you port the code, you'll want to change relatively little code at a time, re-compile, re-run, and look at the output to see that you're still getting the right answer (e.g., `ncview`).

-Note that you only need to make changes code within the first 450 source lines for C and Fortran, and each loop that needs threading is decorated with a `// THREAD ME` comment.
-Everything below that is initialization and I/O code that doesn't need to be parallelized (unless you want to) for C and Fortran directives-based approaches.
+Each loop that needs threading is decorated with a `// THREAD ME` comment.

-For the C++ code, you will need to work with the initialization and File I/O code, but everything you need to do is explicitly guided via comments in the code.

 ## Indexing

 The code makes room for so-called “halo” cells in the fluid state.
 This is a common practice in any algorithm that uses stencil-based reconstruction to estimate variation within a domain.
-In this code, there are `hs` halo cells on either side of each spatial dimension, and I pretty much hard-code `hs=2`.
+In this code, there are `hs` halo cells on either side of each spatial dimension, with `hs=2` hard-code.

 In the Fortran code's fluid state (`state`), the x- and z-dimensions are dimensioned as multi-dimensional arrays that range from `1-hs:nx+hs`.
 In the x-direction, `1-hs:0` belong to the MPI task to the left, cells `1:nx` belong to the current MPI task, and `nx+1:nx+hs` belong to the MPI task to the right.
 In the z-dimension, `1-hs:0` are artificially set to mimic a solid wall boundary condition at the bottom, and `nz+1:nz+hs` are the same for the top boundary.
 The cell-interface fluxes (`flux`) are dimensioned as `1:nx+1` and `1:nz+1` in the x- and z-directions, and the cell average tendencies (`tend`) are dimensioned `1:nx` and `1:nz` in the x- and z-directions.
 The cell of index `i` will have left- and right-hand interface fluxes of index `i` and `i+1`, respectively, and it will be evolved by the tendency at index `i`.
 The analog of this is also true in the z-direction.